Chris looks at the dangerous rise of machine decision-making.

 Who tells the tellers?

-International banks are in the vanguard of strategic automation – investment platforms and customer service operations are but two key areas.
-But it’s easy to automate a bank’s customer-facing processes, because most are already entirely controlled by software.
+International banks are in the vanguard of strategic automation – investment platforms and customer service operations are just two of the key areas for digital transformation.
+But it’s easy to automate a bank’s customer-facing processes, because most are already controlled by software.

-Anyone who’s walked into a branch of their bank this century is well aware that today’s Financial Services companies are now, quite literally, software programmes fronted by human beings.
-Those employees – many excellent, professional, committed people among them – follow step-by-step instructions in any scenario, and are forbidden to depart from them.
+Anyone who has walked into their local branch this century is aware that today’s Financial Services companies are now, quite literally, software programmes fronted by human beings.
+Their employees – many excellent, professional people among them – follow step-by-step instructions in any scenario, and are forbidden to depart from them.

-To go into a branch to open an account, seek investment advice, take out a mortgage, or request a credit card, is to be talked through a preset series of slides by a human being.
-It’s purely a matter of rules and algorithms, of you satisfying preset conditions.
+To walk into a branch to open an account, take out a mortgage, or apply for a credit card is to be talked through a series of slides by a human being.
+It’s purely a matter of rules and algorithms, of the customer satisfying preset conditions.
 Interrupt that flow to ask a question and you’re told, “I’ll just read this next slide to you.”
-The bank’s employees have no choice but to obey this step-by-step process and tick those boxes.
+The bank’s employees have no choice but to obey this step-by-step process.

-In a sense, it’s insulting to everyone involved to even attempt to give this a human face.
-Whatever qualities banks’ employees might have as imaginative, talented, skilled, or highly qualified individuals, they may as well be robots, like the ones in that Japanese hotel.
+In a sense, it’s insulting to everyone involved to give the process a human face.
+Whatever qualities these banks’ employees might have as imaginative, skilled, highly qualified individuals, they may as well be robots, like the ones in that Japanese hotel.

-Today’s banks are really giant compliance statements that sit behind a set of automated processes, which are designed to maximise remote shareholder profit, not public service.
+Today’s banks are giant compliance statements that sit behind a range of automated processes.
+These are designed to maximise remote shareholder profit, not public service.
 They’ve become sets of increasingly uncompromising algorithms, to which everyone – employees and customers – must comply.

-Now, this is all very well when the data that those systems rely on is accurate, and if the algorithms that drive them have been conceived to increase the sum of human happiness.
-But what if the data feeding those systems is wrong?
-And what if the data-gathering process is also the result of flawed algorithms that obey equally flawed policies?
-And what if the underlying rules on which any one of these systems is based are no longer in customers’ – or even society’s – best interests?
+This is all very well when the data that those systems rely on is accurate and if the algorithms that drive them have been conceived to increase the sum of human happiness, but what if the data feeding those systems is wrong?
+What if the data-gathering process is also the result of flawed algorithms?
+And what if the underlying rules are no longer in customers’ best interests?

-Also at Cloud Week 2015 in Paris, Constellation Research’s Ray Wang talked of a Digital Bill of Rights, which, among other things, would protect people’s right to opt out of digital systems and prevent them being oppressed by their own data.
+Also at Cloud Week 2015 in Paris, Constellation Research’s Ray Wang talked of a Digital Bill of Rights, which would protect people’s right to opt out of digital systems and prevent them being oppressed by their own data.
 That’s great, but it misses two key points.
-First, it’s increasingly difficult to opt out of digital society, unless you opt out of basic services too – including pensions, benefits, and tax.
+First, it is increasingly difficult to opt out of digital society, unless you opt out of basic services too – including pensions, benefits, and tax.
 And second, it’s often not ‘our’ data that oppresses us, but someone else’s.